Krishnacoder24/nyayai/docs/architecture.md

 no database. no regex. no API calls. just tensors in, labels out.
 **status: scaffold complete, but there is no fine-tuned checkpoint yet** — `predict.py` detects the absence of `model/checkpoint/config.json` and returns all-`O` labels (no errors) rather than crashing.
-Every call to `predict()` currently also reloads the model + tokenizer from scratch — there is no caching across jobs yet (tracked as a known gap).

-`model/pipeline.py` also exists in the repo as a full duplicate of what `pipeline/engine.py` does — it predates the current `pipeline/` package and is dead code; nothing calls it.
-See "known gaps" below.
+The model and tokenizer are cached at module load (see `predict.py`'s `_load_model_and_tokenizer()`) so a long-lived Celery worker only pays the load cost once, not once per document.

 runs on: GPU
 when: after OCR, in parallel with rules/

 ### `rules/`
-entry points: `check_citations(spans)`, `check_entities(spans)`
+entry point: `rules.registry.RULES` — a list of checker functions

-deterministic checkers. no model loading. citation checker uses regex to extract citation patterns then queries Qdrant via `corpus.search.lookup_section()` for exact section lookup. entity checker uses spaCy NER + rapidfuzz fuzzy matching (threshold=85) to find name inconsistencies across the full document. **status: both done.**
+deterministic checkers, no model loading. citation checker uses regex to extract citation patterns then queries Qdrant via `corpus.search.lookup_section()` for exact section lookup. entity checker uses spaCy NER + rapidfuzz fuzzy matching (threshold=85) to find name inconsistencies across the full document. `cross_reference_checker.py` catches references like "as mentioned in paragraph 3" where paragraph 3 doesn't exist, and `spelling_checker.py` is the rule-based legal-vocabulary complement to the ML model. **status: all four done.**

-each checker is independent — citation checker doesn't know entity checker exists. `pipeline/engine.py` calls both directly (hardcoded, not through a registry yet — see "known gaps").

-`rules/cross_reference_checker.py` is currently a 0-byte placeholder for a planned future checker (catching references like "as mentioned in paragraph 3" where paragraph 3 doesn't exist).
+each checker is independent — none know the others exist. `pipeline/engine.py` runs whatever's in `rules/registry.py`'s `RULES` list, so adding a fifth checker means registering it there, not editing `engine.py`.

 runs on: CPU
 when: after OCR, can run in parallel with model/